lpenteri/Privent/README.md

 │   │   ├── block-index-state
 │   │   │   └── block-index-state.model.js // defines the mongoose BlockIndexState model to
 │   │   └── post
-│   │       ├── post.controller.js // defines the mongoose Post model to store blog posts
+│   │       ├── post.controller.js // defines the mongoose Post model to store privent posts
-│   │       ├── post.model.js // defines the controller for blog posts
+│   │       ├── post.model.js // defines the controller for privent posts
-│   │       └── post.route.js // defines routes relates to blog posts
+│   │       └── post.route.js // defines routes relates to privent posts
 │   ├── demux // demux implementation
 │   │   ├── effects // demux effects implementations - side effects outside of the blockchain that should be triggered when blockchain events related to our smart contract are read
 │   │   ├── updaters // demux updaters implementations - updates the mongodb database when blockchain events related to our smart contract are read